-The Surprising Life of Galapagos Penguins
+The Surprising Life of Galapagos Penguin Chicks

-In The Surprising Life of Galapagos Penguins, narrator Gordon Buchanan explains how penguins have adapted to life by sticking to cool waters and underground lava tubes.
+In The Surprising Life of Galapagos Penguin Chicks, narrator Gordon Buchanan explains how penguins have adapted to life by sticking to cool waters and underground lava tubes.
 Meanwhile, a Sally Lightfoot crab feels its way through the dark to hunt penguin chicks but is dissuaded by their size and beaks.
 This video is excerpted from BBC's Animal Babies, a heartwarming show that follows the first breaths, first steps, and first feeds of some adorable baby animals, revealing the challenges they face to survive in some of the toughest but most beautiful places on the planet.

 Lesson Express